 She said staff members are "painstakingly reviewing every position in personnel" looking for areas that can be trimmed, but told trustees she could not say, at this point, where those cuts might come from.

-However, Superintendent Janis Duran reiterated what she said during the summer, when it was believed that $8 million would have to be cut this
+However, Superintendent Janis Duran reiterated what she said during the summer, when it was believed that $8 million would have to be cut this year to stay afloat: There's no way to make those kinds of cuts without union concessions.

 Late last month, the Public Employees Relations Board concluded that the district and the Hayward Education Association were at an impasse in negotiations, and Duran said the first mediated meeting has been set for early February.